TheodorosEnglezos/ns3-multinode-d2d/README.md

 # ns3-multinode-d2d (Mini Project)
-A Device-to-Device (D2D) communication simulation in ns-3 where multiple nodes establish connections based on proximity and exchange UDP packets, visualized using NetAnim.
+## Overview
+The simulation creates multiple wireless nodes that communicate directly with each other based on their physical proximity.
+When two nodes are within a predefined distance threshold, they establish a D2D connection and exchange UDP packets.

+The simulation also supports visualization using NetAnim, allowing users to observe packet transmissions between nodes in real time.

 # 1. Run the simulation
 ./ns3 run scratch/Multid2d.cc